Irish Travellers: Genetic disease studies

 In their conclusion Murphy, McHugh, et al. write that:

 The fact that Q188R is the sole mutant allele among the Travellers as compared to the non-Traveller group may be the result of a founder effect in the isolation of a small group of the Irish population from their peers as founders of the Traveller sub-population.
 This would favour the second, endogenous, hypothesis of Traveller origins."

-More specifically, they found that Q188R was found in 100% of Traveller samples, and in 89% of other Irish samples, indicating that the Traveller group was typical of the larger Irish population.
+David T. Croke states that there is "little apart from anecdotal evidence" to support the idea that the high incidence of endogamous marriage within the traveller community being the cause of the increased incidence of inherited disease amongst it.
+Instead he states:

+"A number of lines of evidence support the 'endogenous' hypothesis of Traveller origins, namely that the Travellers are descended from a genetic isolate derived from the population of the island of Ireland which, over time, has evolved an ethnic identity distinct from that of the general population."

 Language

 Irish Travellers speak English and sometimes one of two dialects of Shelta—Gammon (or Gamin) and Irish Traveller Cant.
 Shelta has been dated back to the 18th century but may be older.
 Cant, which derives from Irish, is a combination of English and Shelta.

 Jean-Pierre Liégeois writes that the Irish Traveller Gammon vocabulary is derived from pre-13th-century Gaelic idioms, with a 10% Romani language vocabulary of Indian origin.
 Since Shelta is a mixture of English and Irish grammar, the etymology is not straightforward.
 The language is made up mostly of Irish lexicon, being classified as a grammar-lexicon language, with the grammar being English-based.
 Gaelic language expert Kuno Meyer and Romani language linguist John Sampson both assert that Shelta existed as far back as the 13th century, 300 years before the first Romani populations arrived in Ireland or Britain.

 Shelta is a cryptolect (secret language).
 Irish Travellers do not like to share the language with outsiders, named "Buffers", or non-Travellers.
 When speaking Shelta in front of Buffers, Travellers will disguise the structure to make it seem like they are not speaking Shelta.
 There is fear that if outsiders know the entirety of the language, it will be used to bring further discrimination to the Traveller community.